KazeTachinuu/epirootkit-docs/content/docs/01-introduction/presentation.md

 weight: 100
 ---

-## EpiRootkit in short
+## TL; DR

-EpiRootkit is a Linux kernel rootkit targeting Ubuntu 20.04 (kernel 5.4) with a Command-and-Control (C2) backend and a Web UI.
+EpiRootkit is a Linux kernel rootkit developed for Ubuntu 20.04 (kernel 5.4), featuring a Command-and-Control (C2) backend and a web-based user interface.
+Lots of cool design features was integrated.
+It was created during my first year of engineering studies under the guidance of Jules Aubert, a goated professor of Advanced Linux Systems at EPITA.

+## Overview

 This documentation site explains how to set up, use, and understand the system.

 - **Kernel Module (EpiRootkit)**: remote command execution, file transfer, authentication, XOR-encrypted C2 traffic, DNS resolution, stealth features (module and file hiding), and persistence.
 - **C2 Backend**: manages connected clients and command routing.